Birding for Conservation

 - To provide support for the expanding programs and work of Colorado Field Ornithologists.

 It's a Team Effort

 Teams of 2-4 members (restrictions do not apply to the non-competing category) will bird during the 24 hours within a single Colorado county of their choice.
 The goal is to record the highest number of species relative to a handicap value determined for the county they are birding in.
 All teams, other than those in the non-competing category, must abide by the ABA Big Day Rules.

-All participants are asked to solicit donations and pledge per bird species observed during the Colorado Birding Challenge to help support a specific conservation project each year.
+All participants are asked to solicit donations and pledges per bird species observed during the Challenge to help support a specific conservation project each year.

-At the end of the day, every team submits their species list and CFO volunteers will calculate the par score for the teams and teams will be ranked by this score.
-All scores will be posted on this website.
+At the end of the day, every team submits their species list and CFO will calculate the par score for the teams and teams will be ranked by this score.
 The winning team in each of the five competing categories will be recognized in CFO communications, honored at the CFO Annual Meeting, and will receive a certificate.

 Birding by Par

 Not all Colorado counties were created equal.
 Some are large, some are small, some are urban, some are rural, some have diverse habitats, some not so much.

 CFO has developed a handicap system based on a decade of eBird data that will establish "par" for each county.
 This par is essentially the total number of species that one would expect to find in that county at that time of year.